Jamesewamsie/Oatmeal-Raisin-Cookies/README.md

 These are oatmeal raisin cookies that taste really good.
-I made these yesterday and my family really likes them.
-I got the recipe off of a raisin box that we got from the store.
+I made these yesterday and my family really likes them, and I also think they taste good.
+I got the recipe off of a raisin box.